Vitis labrusca: Wine regions

 Vitis labrusca is located along the eastern seaboard of North America from Nova Scotia down to Georgia and westward to the Mississippi River.
-Among American Viticultural Areas (AVA)s that produce wine from labrusca or hybrids derived from labrusca include Alexandria Lakes, Upper Mississippi Valley, Mississippi Delta, Ohio River Valley, Southeastern New England, Lake Erie as well as several AVAs in the states of New York, Virginia, Ohio, Michigan and Minnesota.
+Among American Viticultural Areas (AVA) that produce wine from labrusca or hybrids derived from labrusca include Alexandria Lakes, Upper Mississippi Valley, Mississippi Delta, Ohio River Valley, Southeastern New England, Lake Erie as well as several AVAs in the states of Connecticut, New York, Virginia, Ohio, Massachusetts, Michigan and Minnesota.

 In the Canadian Province of Ontario, the use of Vitis labrusca varieties is not permitted by the VQA regulatory and appellation system, except for Vidal, a hybrid grape varietal.

 Unlike vinifera, hybrids and Vitis labrusca varieties can better withstand the severe continental conditions of eastern North America with severely cold winters and hot, humid summers.
 (However, labrusca doesn't do quite as well as varieties like Vitis rotundifolia in the humidity of southeastern US).
 In fact, in areas of the United States where vinifera does flourish in the west, the conditions during the growing season are often too arid for labrusca vines.

+Wine varieties

+In North America, Vitis labrusca and hybrid varieties are widely used to make various types of wines, including famous kosher wines such as Manischewitz and Mogen David.
+Both dark skinned varieties (such as Concord, Catawba, Delaware and Fredonia) and light-skinned varieties (such as Niagara, Elvira and Diamond) are frequently used.
+Some regional variations are made with Niabell grapes.
+Historically, Isabella grapes have been used for winemaking in America, but those have been largely replaced by other varieties.

+Vinification of Vitis labrusca in Europe

+Legal status of Vitis labrusca wine in Europe

+Selling wine made with pure Vitis labrusca is illegal in the EU.
+This ban is extended to the labrusca hybrids such as Noah, Othello, Isabelle, Jacquez, Clinton, and Herbemont.
+However, certain labrusca × Vinifera hybrids are allowed to be used for winemaking, such as Concord and PIWI grapes.